 For most children, watching TV involves more than just viewing cartoons.
 It means playing video games, watching music videos, watching videotapes, and general channel surfing.
 It has been estimated that the average American watches as much as four hours of television a day–a large amount, by any measurement.
 Children’s dependence on television may be difficult to break, given the fact that television is so much a part of the American culture.
 There are other reasons why television may promote obesity.
 Children’s programming is filled with commercials touting sugary cereals and candy bars.
 It has been shown that children are heavily influenced by television advertising; therefore, they are far more likely to indulge in sweets after watching television on a Saturday morning.
 Since freedom of speech makes it difficult to ban commercials featuring non-nutritious foods, it is up to parents to monitor their children’s television viewing.
 Also, parents need to steer clear of the sugary cereal aisle when going grocery shopping.
 Another reason that television is linked to obesity is that it promotes inactivity.

 Many people watch television by lounging on a sofa, bed, or futon.
-They can burn few calories in a prone position.
+They can burn a few calories in a prone position.
 Also, the fact that they’re watching television means that they are not engaging in physical activities such as exercise.
 Television promotes a sedentary lifestyle that leads to additional weight gain.
 But how can you effectively fight television?
 Some families have actually thrown out their TVs in the ultimate show of defiance.
 If you aren’t ready to take such a drastic step, you might consider limiting your family’s viewing time to a single hour each day.
 Another idea is to hold a”no TV” night where you encourage your children to engage in sports, games, and other activities.
 Forcing your children to plan their viewing can be another effective step.
 That way, they won’t waste precious time cruising through the TV channels.
 It is true that television cannot shoulder the entire blame for childhood obesity.